The Opinion Page

 For the record, the town accepted ownership of the buildings with the notion that a citizens' committee would be better able to come up with a redevelopment plan than the handful of private owners who had tried since the girls' Catholic school was shuttered in the mid-70s.
 That two-year effort did not go so well and finally sputtered to a stop.

 Most residents are understandably weary of all this.
 Misinformation abounds.
 Some voices proclaim that the buildings are decrepit, neglected by their owner (the town) and should be demolished; that any redevelopment would destroy the center of our town.
 The facts do not support that opinion.
 One after another, experts who have looked at the structures report that the complex is in surprisingly good shape despite years of no maintenance and shameful neglect.
+As a school with more than 100 students and a full staff, the place did not ruin our town center.

-A white knight with a magical solution?
+will we find a white knight with a magical solution?
 Magical thinking.

 Ideas?
 Absolutely.
 The property could deliver solutions to any number of pressing problems and without taking away from the beauty of our town center.
 Any development could be predicated on providing a low-density mixed-use opportunity to meet several needs.